bitsbits-exe/Sim-RC-Controller/README.md

 # Sim-RC-Controller
  This project allows you to turn your simulator rig into a full-featured RC transmitter.
-Drive real RC vehicles using your racing wheel, flight stick, or custom joystick setup—complete with ABS braking simulation, smooth throttle curves, and head tracking support.
+Drive real RC vehicles using your racing wheel, flight stick, or custom joystick setup - complete with ABS braking simulation, smooth throttle curves, and head tracking support.

 Sim-RC-Controller is a Python + Arduino project that bridges the virtual and physical world.
 It:
 - Reads inputs from a racing/flight simulator using `pygame`